 In response to some of these ill informed and hurtful opinions which make us feel even more isolated, even more inept and even more like we’re “getting all upset over nothing”, than we already feel (these comments make us realise that, yes, THAT IS POSSIBLE)…

 - Weren’t we all just brought up to get on with things?!
-No one is brought up to think “when the going gets tough, hide under the duvet until you get severely dehydrated and so HAVE TO MOVE, and at all costs, avoid the terrifying world where everyone is out to get you; lose friends; cry everyday or feel too numb to cry; feel confused by even the smallest things; have crippling panic attacks where you can’t breathe or sleep; sleep constantly or don’t sleep at all for several days, and above all, MAKE SURE YOU FEEL SO WORTHLESS THAT YOU’RE SUICIDAL!”
-This is what happens with depression, and just as you wouldn’t deny a severely diabetic person insulin, nor should you deny a severely depressed person antidepressants which, rather than making them bounce around like a delirious tigger, will make them FUNCTION.
+No one is brought up to think “when the going gets tough, hide under the duvet until you get severely dehydrated and have no choice but to move, and at all costs, avoid the terrifying world where everyone is out to get you; lose friends; cry everyday or feel too numb to cry; feel confused by even the smallest things; have crippling panic attacks where you can’t breathe or sleep; sleep constantly or don’t sleep at all for several days, and above all, make sure that you have suicidal thoughts!”
+This is what happens with depression, and just as you wouldn’t deny a severely diabetic person insulin, nor should you deny a severely depressed person antidepressants which, rather than making them bounce around like a delirious Tigger, will make them function.

 - Yes, life is a bit stressful, and at times in my life when I am well, I am very aware of this and am able to take the rough with the smooth far more resiliently- even if having AS makes my ability to tolerate stress lower than those without it.
-I wish we could swap heads for an hour, a day, as long as you could handle, and then you’d see that I’m not just some spoilt, unrealistic, over sensitive drama queen.
-I so desperately wish that people- family, friends, strangers, THE WHOLE WORLD, would understand this.
-It frustrates me to tears, and I have palpitations and tears in my eyes as I write this.
+However, when the proverbial black dog strikes, you’re ability to do even the simplest things, leave alone handle stress, is severely damaged (but not beyond repair for those battling depression that are reading this).

-- Yes, exercise and a healthy diet do make you feel better- but believe me, when you’re so low that you feel as though you’re wading through treacle in big wellies and heavy chains all over you, exercise and diets are the furthest from your mind.
+- Yes, exercise and a healthy diet do make you feel better- but believe me, when you’re so low that you feel as though you’re wading through treacle in big wellies, exercise and diets are the furthest from your mind.
 Nor do exercise and healthy dieting stop the paranoia, the panic attacks, the numbness or the worthlessness, and if they do, they only give momentary relief.
-They help if you have enough serotonin in your brain to fight the negative emotions, in which case, they boost them further, but not if you’re lower than rock bottom.
-Believe me, I know.
+They help if you have enough serotonin in your brain to fight the negative emotions, in which case, but not if you’re lower than rock bottom.

 - Some people are naturally nocturnal (like me) and some are naturally morning people.
 Don’t assume that what makes you happy makes someone else happy.
-When I get up early in a morning, I am so miserable and grumpy that people VERY WISELY avoid me!
+Regardless of how my mental health is, when I get up early in a morning, I am so miserable and grumpy that people very wisely avoid me!

 Now onto the second part of the blog….

-Antidepressants are, as far as I’m aware, divided into two groups… SSRI antidepressants which help your brain to boost its own serotonin levels, and tricyclic antidepressants (I don’t actually know how these differ from SSRI’s- anyone who knows, please comment below).
+Antidepressants are, as far as I’m aware, divided into some of the following groups… SSRI and SNRI antidepressants which help your brain to boost its own serotonin levels, and tricyclic antidepressants (I don’t actually know how these differ from SSRI’s- anyone who knows, please comment below).
 I have tried lots of different types of antidepressants, some of which have worked better than others, and some of which have worked more effectively at different times in my life.

-Commonly prescribed SSRI’s are venlofexine, fluoxetine (a type of prozac), sertraline (also known as zoloft), citalopram and escitalopram.
-The tricyclics which I have heard of are dosuplin (very sedative based) and lofepramine.
+Commonly prescribed SSRI’s are fluoxetine (a type of prozac), sertraline (also known as zoloft) and citalopram.
+These work on the neurotransmitter in your brain that controls depressive symptoms or the neurotransmitter that controls anxiety, and not both simultaneously.
+SNRI antidepressants include Venlofaxine and Duloxetine, and these simultaneously work on both neurotransmitters .
+These differ from The tricyclics which I have heard of are dosuplin (very sedative based) and lofepramine.
 (Comment anymore that you know of).
-I have tried all except escitalopram and dosuplin.

-The most effective ones that I have found have been, BY FAR, citalopram, lofepramine and sertraline.
-When I first started taking all of them, I remember having a miraculous moment of thinking “I feel like the bubbly, slightly crazy, fun loving girl who appreciates humour that I was before I was depressed”- and that wonderful feeling continuing for a long time.
+Upon taking ones that worked well for me, I remember having a miraculous moment of thinking “I feel like the bubbly, slightly crazy, fun loving girl who appreciates humour that I was before I was depressed”- and that wonderful feeling continuing for a long time.
 Sertraline and citalopram especially helped to regulate my sleep, feel less paranoid, feel motivated to get out of bed, feel like I have something to offer the world, have less panic attacks and have less suicidal thoughts- or ones that gradually became less and less frequent and less and less overpowering and intense.
 They also helped me to more adequately assert myself in situations where someone said something to annoy or upset me so that I could resolve things calmly and tackle them head on, rather than running away from my problems and crying or just quietly feeling worthless.
 They helped me to stop hiding from the world and to feel capable of being and inclined to be an active part of it.

 However, they do not work in solitude.
 Talking therapies are also hugely important for understanding where your thoughts come from, for helping you to put traumatic events from the past behind you, and for realising your self worth.
-Tablets can’t give you coping mechanisms, nor can they tell you things like “you’ve achieved x, y and z, be proud of that”, “those bullies and those teachers who did sweet FA to help and underestimated you at school don’t dictate who you are or what you’re worth”, “you’ve overcome a lot”, “don’t worry about what you haven’t achieved yet, you still have time to achieve them, AS LONG AS YOU’RE ALIVE”, and most importantly, “your family and friends love you very much”.
+Tablets can’t give you coping mechanisms, nor can they tell you things like “you’ve achieved x, y and z, be proud of that”, “anyone who has bullied or underestimated you doesn’t dictate who you are or what you’re worth”, “you’ve overcome a lot”, “don’t worry about what you haven’t achieved yet, you still have time to achieve them”, and “your family and friends love you very much”.
 Sometimes antidepressants are needed to give you enough serotonin levels to be able to face talking therapies, but antidepressants won’t help you to overcome all of your barriers- only the ones that strip away your motivation, concentration and replace them with abject fear, despair and apathy.

 Antidepressants also have side effects- different people report different ones.
 The side effects of fluoxetine and venlofexine were so severe that they stopped me from being able to feel the benefits.
 Fluoxetine made me feel as though I had severe flu.
 It was only when I wondered why I’d had “flu” for a whole month that I made the connection.
 Venlofexine made me feel extremely sick and dizzy.

-Sertraline and citalopram, however, had the benefits cited above, but did have some side effects.
+Sertraline and Citalopram, however, had the benefits cited above, but did have some side effects.
 It was really a case of trading some feelings for others.
 Both made me feel a dramatic decrease in my sex drive.
 I remember someone else telling me this before I tried taking them, and me thinking “it’s impossible for that to happen to me”, but low and behold, it did!
-During times of being single, this has been a FANTASTIC form of chemical castration, so to speak.
-So I’ve just been able to focus on me and not think about hooking up with anyone else.
-YAY!!
-However, oddly enough, if ever I was in a relationship during times of taking them, I’d find that my libido would go up as a result of being VERY attracted to the person that I was with, but reaching the big O was IMPOSSIBLE!
-That, by the way, is much more frustrating than just having no sex drive at all!
-This is a fairly notorious side effect as it turns out.
-(There you go- in some cases, you’re not shit in bed, your partner’s on antidepressants which say no to big O!
-That doesn’t mean you should stop trying though….)
+During times of being single, this has been a fantastic form of chemical castration, so to speak!
+During times of being in a relationship, I didn’t appreciate this side effect so much!

-I also found that sertraline made me feel very sleepy a lot of the time and massively increased my appetite.
-I also found it fantastic for soothing my anxiety and preventing panic attacks, but while the anxious part of my brain which tells me that DISASTER IS IMMINENT was silenced by sertraline, the depressive part which tells me that things are pointless, that people don’t like me, that I’m just too exhausted to even THINK, let alone do anything other than eat crap, get fat and hide from the world, was too strong for sertraline to shmite down!
+Sertraline made me feel very sleepy a lot of the time and massively increased my appetite.
+I also found it fantastic for soothing my anxiety and preventing panic attacks, but while the anxious part of my brain which tells me that DISASTER IS IMMINENT was silenced by sertraline, the depressive part which tells me that things are pointless, that people don’t like me, that I’m just too exhausted to even think, let alone do anything other than eat crap, get fat and hide from the world, was too strong for sertraline to shmite down!